blaze/blaze/docs/design/dev-roadmap.rst

 - Change all KernelTree JIT compilation to target ckernels, remove other C function prototype targets.
-Note that this does not impose constraints at the LLVM interface level, it can still use simple by-value functions for primitive scalar functions. [not done, at least the other C function prototypes are still present, the execution system used for chunked execution still depends on it]
+Note that this does not impose constraints at the LLVM interface level, it can still use simple by-value functions for primitive scalar functions. [done]

-- Design document for the deferred representation of blaze operations.
-This is shared between blaze and dynd.
-One major goal is to convert all implicit broadcasting of dimensions into explicit operations, so all mappings of dimensions are specified in the representation. [explicit broadcasting step missing yet]
+- Deferred representation of execution. [done using pykit-based AIR]

 - Lifting of dynd functions to blaze funcions.
 [TO DO?]

 - Lifting of numpy ufuncs to dynd/blaze.
 [TO DO?]

-- Modify BLZ to internally use DyND.

 After Version 0.3
 =================

+- Modify BLZ to internally use DyND.

+- One major goal is of the AIR is to convert all implicit broadcasting of dimensions into explicit operations, so all mappings of dimensions are specified in the representation.

 - Change string representation to be a char type (32-bit code point), with a string having identical data layout to var array of char.